18 Rue de Passy,

 For years the Royal Passy was a second run theatre with family and neighbourhood patrons.
-In 1977 a change of owners occured, though the classic design did not change.
+In 1977 a change of owners and name to Broadway Passy occured, though the classic design did not change.
 The new owners spent a large amount of money to renovate and install a new giant screen called Spaciovision, based on Cinerama.

 In 1994 there was no movie theatre left in the 16th district and the building underwent a major remodeling with three screens, and still a huge lobby and was reopened, operated by an independent chain and called the Majestic Passy.

 The Majestic is now a first run theatre with a wide screen 650 seat auditorium.
 The two other auditoriums seat 180 and 120.
 As of 2009, the seating capacities of the auditoriums are 318, 171 and 148.

 Just login to your account and subscribe to this theater